 So, for most of the year you can get prices at ante post for any of the five classics of the flat season or the biggest and most significant national hunt events.
 Make no mistake, bookies pay very close attention to the emergence of young horses and will price them up accordingly, even for ante post markets.

 While there are clear risks, one of the key advantages of ante post wagering on horse racing is that you can pick up excellent value on the odds before the market really starts to move.
 The idea being that a horse you fancied perhaps a year ahead of schedule, might be far down the betting order when you placed your ante post bet, but could lead the betting and be favourite by the time they all line up on race day.
-That’s why bookies such as Coral provide ante post betting odds.

 One of the biggest horse racing days in the United Kingdom, the Grand national takes place in early April each year at Aintree racecourse in Liverpool, England.
 At any point in the year, you can pick up Aintree ante post betting odds on this race which is run over four miles and two and a half furlongs.
 Up to two-thirds of the UK’s adult population get involved with Grand National ante post betting and gambling on the big race on the day, so it is a big deal.